justinlarson/Web-App-Hacking-Workshop/API.md

 | XML External Entity Injection  | DVWS | http://localhost/dvws/vulnerabilities/xxe/ | intruder |
 | XPATH Injection, become Admin  | DVWS | http://localhost/dvws/vulnerabilities/xpath/xpath.php | intruder |
 ###  Find WSDL File
-The common format is htt://localhost.com/someservice?wsdl The Damn Vulnerable Web Service is not trying to be an actual application like VTM.
-It contains a list of vulnerabilities tied that are tied to endpoints.
+The common format is http://localhost.com/someservice?wsdl

+The Damn Vulnerable Web Service is not trying to be an actual application like VTM.
+It contains a list of vulnerable endpoints.

 The WSDL is located at this endpoint.
 http://localhost/dvws/vulnerabilities/wsdlenum/